Massive-Wiki/nxc/nxcDescription.md

 ```shell
 nxc -i .. -o output --lunr --commits
 ```
+This command builds html pages for all Markdown pages rooted in the parent directory, and writes them to the `./output` directory.
+A Lunr search index is created, and information from the latest commit of each file is used to populate “All Pages” and “Recent Pages” web pages.

 If you want to print a log what's happening during the build, set the `LOGLEVEL` environment variable to `DEBUG`.